awsdocs/aws-ruby-developer-guide/doc_source/migrating-to-v3.rst

    require 'aws-sdk-v1' # version 1
    require 'aws-sdk'    # version 2
+   require 'aws-sdk-s3' # version 3

    s3 = AWS::S3::Client.new # version 1
-   s3 = Aws::S3::Client.new # version 2
+   s3 = Aws::S3::Client.new # version 2 or 3

-You don'o't need to rewrite existing working version 1 code to start using the version 2 SDK.
+You don't need to rewrite existing working version 1 or 2 code to start using the version 3 SDK.
-A valid migration strategy is to only write new code against the version 2 SDK.
+A valid migration strategy is to only write new code against the version 3 SDK.

 .. _general-differences:

 General Differences
 ===================

+Version 3 differs from version 2 in one important way.

+* Each service is available as a separate gem.

 Version 2 differs from version 1 in several important ways.